 planet will "bend" space so that objects passing by are

 deflected from their path and directed towards the planet?
-What

-else around then just empty vacuum.
+something else around then just empty vacuum.

 If you arrived here looking for information about time and space you have come to the right place.
 Suggesting a possible mechanism by which time may "tick" is what this site is all about.
 The theories of relativity do little to explain what is going on behind the curtains.
 In some sense they actually are the curtains.
 Not because they are wrong, but because they are right.

-The aim of the ideas here presented is to lift the curtains a
+The aim of the ideas here presented is to lift the curtains

-what special and general relativity leave out.
+behind, what special and general relativity leave out.

 Don't worry about the lack of mathematical formalism.
 It is not needed at this stage and when that day arrives I am sure proper scientists will take care of that.